Customizing the CartoLayer style

 getPointRadius but you need to be able to calculate the thresholds for each class.

+If you already have the information you need to calculate thresholds, you can do this client-side.
 You can perform the threshold calculations yourself but our recommendation is to use a library that already implements this functionality such as d3-scale.
 This library includes support for many different scales such as linear, threshold, quantile or quantize scales.

 These scales map the domain of values into a range.
 The range can be an array of colors in RGB[A] format if you want to create a choropleth map or an array of numbers if you want to create a proportional symbol map.